liuya106/AutomatedEmailSender/README.md

 # AutomatedEmailSender
-A serverless and scalable automated email sending solution using AWS technologies
+- An automated bulk-sending solution using AWS technologies (EC2, Lambda, SQS, SES, RDS)
+- Sends automated email replies and promotions to customers stored in the database.